🏛️ TIPS (Treasury Inflation-Protected Securities)

-The US government issues Treasury Inflation-Protected Securities (TIPS) to offer protection against inflation.
-The principal value of TIPS rises as Consumer Price Index (CPI) rises.
+The US government issues Treasury Inflation-Protected Securities (TIPS) to provide protection against inflation.
+The principal value of TIPS increases as the Consumer Price Index (CPI) rises.

--TIPS are Treasury Bonds that aim to protect investors from inflation.
+TIPS are Treasury Bonds designed to protect investors from inflation. 🔗 Learn about Treasury Bonds

--Deflation will reduce the par value of TIPS.
-However, upon maturity, investors never receive less than the original par value of the TIPS
+Deflation can reduce the par value of TIPS, but at maturity, investors will never receive less than the original par value.

--TIPS interest rates are smaller than traditional non-TIPS bonds (as they adjust for future inflation)
+TIPS interest rates are lower than traditional non-TIPS bonds, as they adjust for expected inflation.

--In the US, TIPS earnings are subject to taxes.
-If deflation occurs, and the par value of TIPS is reduced, this may be used to offset other income gains
+In the US, TIPS earnings are taxable.
+If deflation lowers the par value, this loss can be used to offset other income gains.

--You can directly buy a TIPS via a brokerage account or buy a mutual fund or an exchange-traded fund (ETF) that is invested in TIPS
+TIPS can be purchased directly through a brokerage account or via a mutual fund or exchange-traded fund (ETF) that invests in TIPS.

 Advantages and Disadvantages

-When TIPS is not a so good idea:
+❌ When TIPS may not be a good idea:

-In a few words, these are the simple conditions for buying TIPS:
+In short, here are the simple conditions for buying TIPS:

-■ When to Buy: When you predict an inflationary environment, but not as high interest rates
+■ When to Buy: When you expect an inflationary environment, but not very high interest rates

-■ When not to Buy: When you predict a deflationary environment, or you predict higher interest rates than the upcoming inflation
+■ When Not to Buy: When you expect deflation or anticipate interest rates rising faster than inflation

 Doing the Math

-In order to decide when to buy TIPS, investors should compare the expected inflation rates to the current bond yields.
-Let’s see an example.
+To decide when to buy TIPS, investors should compare expected inflation rates with current bond yields.
+Here’s an example:

 EXAMPLE:

-Let's suppose, the annual inflation for the upcoming years is expected at 2.5%, and the 10-year government bond is yielding at 3.0%.
-That means there is a 0.5% differential between the expected inflation and bond yields:
+Suppose annual inflation over the coming years is expected to be 2.5%, and the 10-year government bond yields 3.0%.
+This creates a 0.5% gap between expected inflation and bond yields:

-■ If TIPS interest is at 0.5% or higher, then it is a good idea to buy TIPS
+■ If TIPS interest is 0.5% or higher, it is a good time to buy TIPS

-■ If TIPS interest is significantly lower than 0.5%, then it is NOT a good idea to buy TIPS
+■ If TIPS interest is significantly below 0.5%, it is not a good time to buy TIPS

 Using TIPS as an Interest Rate Forecasting Indicator

-As mentioned above TIPS is Inflation-protected security.
-Therefore, if we compare TIPS to US government bond yields, we can create smart metrics to forecast the future level of interest rates.
+As mentioned, TIPS are inflation-protected securities.
+By comparing TIPS to US government bond yields, we can create useful metrics to forecast future interest rate levels.

 (1) TIPS vs the 10-Year Bonds